guidovanvelsen/guidovanvelsen/README.md

 - 👋 Hi, I’m @guidovanvelsen
 - 👀 I’m interested in computer programming, helping people with their computer, tablet and mobile problems or questions
-- 🌱 I’m currently learning full stack developer
+- 🌱 I’m currently learning full stack development.
+Beside my job as a professional IT and solutions
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...